onderonur/code-image-generator/README.md

 # Code Image Generator

 Create your code images by choosing different themes and visual settings.
+Images can be copied to the clipboard or downloaded as image files to be shared on social media etc.
 **Live demo is [here](https://onderonur.github.io/code-image-generator/).**

 ## 💻 Tech Stack